sevmorris/macback-m1/README.md

 <br>

-> I have an alias to run the backup and rsync the local folder to a Dropbox folder.
+> I have an alias to run the backup and then rsync the local folder to a Dropbox folder.

 ---
 #### Brewfile